Savoy Cinema owners object to Apollo House, Screen Cinema plans

 The new application also includes a partial increase in heights of the permitted Apollo House and College House re-developments.

-This follows the Dublin Cinema Group Ltd lodging an appeal to An Bord Pleanála against Dublin City Council’s decision to grant planning permission to Patrick Crean’s Marlet Group subsidiary, Atlas GP Ltd for amendments to its overall proposal which includes plans for a 500 seat entertainment venue.
+Dublin Cinema Group Ltd has lodged an appeal to An Bord Pleanála against Dublin City Council’s decision to grant planning permission to Patrick Crean’s Marlet Group subsidiary, Atlas GP Ltd, for amendments to its overall proposal which includes plans for a 500-seat entertainment venue.

+The new application also includes a partial increase in heights of the permitted Apollo House and College House redevelopments.

-The Dublin Cinema Group is holding up the application over fears of the impact the Marlet Group’s planned entertainment venue could have on the Savoy cinema and a deal the two sides entered into concerning the new venue.
+The Dublin Cinema Group is holding up the application over fears of the impact the Marlet Group’s planned entertainment venue could have on the Savoy cinema.
+It cites a deal the two sides entered into concerning the new venue.

-The Dublin Cinema Group sold the Screen Cinema property to Patrick Crean’s Balark Investments in 2016 to facilitate the College House and Screen Cinema planning application.
+The Dublin Cinema Group sold the Screen Cinema property to Mr Crean’s Balark Investments in 2016 to facilitate the College House and Screen Cinema planning application.

-In a letter to the Council, director of the Dublin Cinema Group, Paul Ward stated on completion of the sale, Balark Investments entered into a deed of covenant with the Dublin Cinema Group that it wouldn’t use any of the part of the Pearse Street site as a “cinema or theatre venue of any kind” for 20 years from February 2016.
+In a letter to the council, the director of the Dublin Cinema Group, Paul Ward said that on completion of the sale, Balark Investments entered into a deed of covenant with the Dublin Cinema Group that it wouldn’t use any part of the Pearse Street site as a “cinema or theatre venue of any kind” for 20 years from February 2016.

-Mr Ward demanded that the City Council seek further information from Balark on its plans given that Balark has agreed not to put a cinema or theatre venue of any kind in the development.
+Mr Ward demanded that the council seek further information from Balark on its plans given that Balark has agreed not to put a cinema or theatre venue of any kind in the development.

-However, the City Council granted planning permission without seeking additional information resulting in Mr Ward through the Dublin Cinema Group lodging an appeal with An Bord Pleanála.
+However, Dublin City Council granted planning permission without seeking additional information resulting in Mr Ward, through the Dublin Cinema Group, lodging an appeal with An Bord Pleanála.